prolificinteractive/material-calendarview/README.md

 ### headerTextAppearance

-Override the text appearance of the month-year indicator at the top
+Override the text appearance of the month-year indicator at the top.

 ### weekDayTextAppearance

-Override the text appearance of the week day indicators
+Override the text appearance of the week day indicators.

 ### dateTextAppearance

-Override the text appearance of the dates
+Override the text appearance of the dates.

 License
 =======